 The 2017 Trends and Tech Guide for B2B Sales and Marketing is a brand-new eBook by Prezi, Ambition, and LeadGenius.
 The premise: 9 high-level overviews of the most pivotal trends impacting B2B sales, marketing, support and operations.
-An accompanying guide profiles 112 software tools that solve the most pivotal needs for B2B business teams in 2017 and beyond.
+An accompanying guide profiles 112 software business intelligence tools that solve the most pivotal needs for B2B business teams in 2017 and beyond.

-Each chapter inside the 38 page eBook focuses on a particular trend, lists the needs associated with that trend, and ends with software profiles of 10-15 tools most likely to help.
+Each chapter inside the 38 page eBook focuses on a particular trend, lists the needs associated with that trend, and ends with software profiles of 10-15 business intelligence tools most likely to help.
 To give you a primer, here's a look at the software tools designated best-in-class for business intelligence and data analytics in 2017.

 The Best Data Analytics and Business Intelligence Tools